 Building a website for your charcuterie business is easy with Castiron.
-Create an online order form, accept payments, keep track of customer details, run your email marketing, and more with our food business management tools.Start Free Trial
+Create an online order form, accept payments, keep track of customer details, run your email marketing, and more with our food business management tools.Try it for free

 Scroll for more than a few minutes on Instagram or TikTok and you’re bound to come across a video or photo of a beautifully arranged board of meats, cheeses, crackers, and fruit.
 These show-stopping arrangements, ranging from a single-serve snack to a grazing board that takes up an entire table, almost look too good to eat.